University campus in Georgia

 $107,450

-Is Information Security in Georgia Worth It?
+Are Information Security Degree Programs in Georgia Worth It?

 Yes.
-Information Security degrees in Georgia deliver strong ROI—graduates earn $107,450 median salary with +22% job growth through 2032.
+The best information security degree programs in Georgia deliver strong ROI—graduates earn $107,450 median salary with +22% job growth through 2032.
 In-state tuition averages $5,548/year.

 Source: BLS OEWS May 2024